pingcap/docs/clustered-indexes.md

 ### Compatibility with higher and lower TiDB versions

-TiDB supports upgrading tables with clustered indexes but not degrading them, meaning that data in tables with clustered indexes is available on a higher TiDB version, but not on a lower one.
+TiDB supports upgrading tables with clustered indexes but not downgrading such tables, which means that data in tables with clustered indexes on a later TiDB version is not available on an earlier one.

 The clustered index feature is partially supported in TiDB v3.0 and v4.0.
 It is enabled by default when the following requirements are fully met: